cloudfoundry/go-cf-api/docs/docs/loadtests.md

 ![](/img/loadtests/v1/netdata/go_db_transactions.png)
 The DB connection pool is scaled up and down on demand.
 At maximum we observed around 5k transactions/s on the database.
 A more realisic peak load that is reached more consistently is around 3k-3.5k requests/s.
 As the Go implementation is designed to be the bottleneck and not the database, the transactions per second is not the maximum achievable for a single instance.

-For this we conducted a [second test](#go---test-single-db-connection) with a single DB connection to get a estimate for how many API requests we could serve with the currently limiting factor of 5k available DB connections on AWS RDS instances, provided that it can handle all of the transactions.
+For this we conducted a [second test](#go---test-single-db-connection) with a single DB connection to get a estimate for how many API requests we could serve with the currently limiting factor of 5k available DB connections on AWS RDS PostgreSQL instances, provided that it can handle all of the transactions.

 #### Ruby Implementation
 To correlate the metrics to specific test runs, here are the timestamps of the test runs: